basespace/basespace-ruby-sdk/README.md

 CHANGELOG
 =========================================

-v 0.1.0
+v 0.1.2
 -----------------------------------------

-Ported from the v 0.1.2 release of BaseSpacePy
+Initial Ruby version ported from the v 0.1.2 release of BaseSpacePy

 COPYING / LICENSE
 =========================================